fastify/fastify-swagger/README.md

 }
 ```

-When `params` is not present in the schema, or a schema is not provided, parameters are automatically generated, for example:
+When `params` is not present in the schema, or a schema is not provided, parameters are automatically generated:

 ```js
 fastify.route({